aclifford3/hop-web/README.md

 # Getting started

+1. Checkout the `develop` branch.
+The `master` branch is used for production releases.
-1. Go to project folder and install dependencies:
+2. Go to project folder and install dependencies:
  ```sh
  npm install
  ```

-2. Launch development server, and open `localhost:4200` in your browser:
+3. Launch development server, and open `localhost:4200` in your browser:
  ```sh
  npm start
  ```